-From January 1 - September 30 2017, the total gross revenue that the Debtor received from renting the Real Estate as \$19,850.
+From January 1 - September 30 2017, the total gross revenue that the Debtor received from renting the Real Estate was \$19,850.
 However, this is not representative of the rental income the Debtor expects to receive going forward.
-The Debtor had a non-performing tenant that was asked to vacate and there was a short lag in re-letting the premises.
+The Debtor had a nonperforming tenant that was asked to vacate and there was a short lag in re-letting the premises.
 This lag was primarily due to the tenant needing to retrofit the space so it would accommodate her business.
-The tenant moves in November 1 and is expected to be a well-performing tenant; it is an established entity with a book of business being carried from its prior location.
+The tenant moves in November 1 and is expected to be a well-performing tenant commencing December 2017; it is an established entity with a book of business being carried from its prior location.
 The remainder of the tenants in the building consist of long-standing, reliable tenants and one tenant who has been there one year and has always paid on time.
 Most of the Debtor's existing tenants have recently renewed and the one that is due to renew in February has indicated that he will do so.
-(See also Summary of Leases at Exhibit B.)
+(See also Summary of Leases at Exhibit B.) The Debtor also intends to add a commercial unit to the operations as follows.
+Teamwork Realty presently occupies a unit in the building and pays \$1,200 per month for rent.
+This is a bit less than market rent as compensation for Teamwork's services as the property manager.
+Teamwork Realty has determined that it can move to a smaller portion of the space in the building.
+It will move to such space beginning August 2018 and will reduce its rent to \$300 per month, which is \$200 less per month than market rent) as compensation for Teamwork Realty's services as the property manager.
+The space vacated by Teamwork Realty will be leased to an unrelated third party at the monthly amount of \$1,200.
+Teamwork Realty estimates that the space will be able to be filled promptly because Teamwork will start marketing the space well in advance of the planned August date.

-The Debtor expects that its existing tenants will continue to renew their leases as they term out and pay their rents on time yielding annual gross rental income in Year 1 of 61,000 and then in Years 2 - 5 62,400 annually.
-The Projections show the Debtor meeting its monthly and annual expenses as they become due except in Months 1, 2 and 5.
-The aggregate shortfall for those months totals just 1,575.87 and will be met by using the Debtor's cash reserves.
-Other than in Months 1, 2 and 5, the Projections show that the Debtor will be able to meet its monthly expenses.
+The Debtor expects that its existing tenants will continue to renew their leases as they term out and pay their rents on time.
+Thus, taking into account the planned occupancy changes described above and the rental rates increased at the beginning of the budgeted period, the Debtor expects to receive gross rental income in Year 1 of the Plan of \$63,600 plus \$2,100 in back rent owed by a vacated tenant.
+Then in Years 2-5 the Debtor expects to receive \$66,000 in rents annually.
+The Projections show the Debtor meeting its monthly and annual expenses as they become due except in Months 1 and 3.
+The aggregate shortfall for those months totals just \$4,569 and will be met by using the Debtor's cash reserves.20 Other than in Months 1 and 3, the Projections show that the Debtor will be able to meet its monthly expenses.
 To the extent that the expenses for operating the building increase during years 2 -5, the Debtor will be able to make small increases to rent under the terms of the leases and/or as they are renewed in order to account for those changes.
+Also, given that the non-debtor entity, Teamwork Realty, is budgeted to pay only \$300 per month for the smaller space it will move to, it may be able to voluntarily increase its monthly rent in the future should it be necessary to match an inflation of the Debtor's operating expenses.